cazala/synaptic/README.md

 You can create your own architectures by extending the `Network` class.
 You can check the [Examples](http://github.com/cazala/synaptic#examples) section for more information about this.

+##Contribute

+**Synaptic** is an Open Source project that started in Buens Aires, Argentina.
+Anybody in the world is welcome to contribute in the development of the project.

+<3